 6. Organize your kitchen so that your kids can reach the things they need.
 Cereal bowls, plates and cutlery in the drawers at arms length.
 Put the sharper or more fragile items in a separate drawer.
 The same goes for the fridge and pantry.
 Make healthy snacks more accessible.
 Morning breakfast cereal in a cupboard they can reach same with the milk and yoghurt.

-What are your favourite time saving kitchen tips?
+What is your favourite kitchen tip?